-Sex Offender Registry Check
+2) Sex Offender Registry Check

-HUD requires Management to ask whether any member of the applicant household is subject to a lifetime sex offender registration requirement in any state.
+Section 811 PRA program requires Management is required to ask whether any member of the applicant household is subject to a lifetime sex offender registration requirement in any state.
 Applicants must provide a complete list of all states in which every household member has lived.
 Failure to provide accurate information to Management is grounds to deny the application.

-HUD prohibits admission of any individual that is subject to a lifetime sex offender registration requirement in any state.
-If Management determines that a member of the applicant household is subject to a lifetime sex offender registration requirement in any state, the family will be given the opportunity to remove the ineligible household member from the applicant household
+Section 811 PRA program prohibits admission of any individual that is subject to a lifetime sex offender registration requirement in any state.
+If Management determines that a member of the applicant household is subject to a lifetime sex offender registration in any state, the family will be given the opportunity to remove the ineligible household member from the applicant household.